 - Children under the age of 16 must be accompanied by a parent and have the appropriate minimum level of ability a per #4 above See "Youth Program" page for info regarding youth development (ages 10+)

 If at 7 pm the night before a ride the next day weather forecast has a 70% + chance of rain, the ride will probably be cancelled.
 Members should check for an update the following day at 7 am for confirmation.

 If it is raining in the morning or the chance of rain has not changed, the ride will be cancelled.
 Notice will be sent by email and posted on Facebook/Twitter by 7:30 am.

 - Our groups meet at the south end of the Agnora Glass factory parking lot, which is at the south east corner of the 10th line and Mountain Rd in Collingwood, on Saturday and Sunday mornings.
 Times vary seasonally.
 Check the website for start times and the route of the day.

-- When you arrive at the south end of the parking lot you will see three signs marked A, B and C. This is where the club cyclists congregate into their respective groups.
+- When you arrive at the south end of the parking lot you will see three signs marked A, B, C and D. This is where the club cyclists congregate into their respective groups.

 - Notwithstanding how many riders show up, no group shall be larger than 16 riders, ideally we try to have groups of 8-10.

 - Groups are defined by speed and distance.
 There are A, B, C and D groups.
 The "A" groups are the fastest and longest (29km/h+ average), then "B" (26-28km/h), "C" (22-25km/h) and finally "D" being the slowest/social group (18-22km/h average).
 Within B group we will break the groups down into "long" or "short" depending on rider turnout.
 Remember that these are average speeds for the full ride and that Collingwood has lots of hills on any given ride.
 See the Pace/Distance page for more info.